 There are three main hosting options for Ghost: you can either use Ghost's own hosting, which guarantees you high-quality hosting and automatic updates with a high price tag; host it on a DigitalOcean droplet or on Heroku.
 The easiest option (and also the cheapest one) is Heroku.

 Deploying Ghost to Heroku is very simple: Just click the button above, fill in the name and URL and click Deploy.
-Here's a quick GIF to illustrate the process:

 Configuring your blog

 After your app finishes its first deployment (can take up to five minutes), you'll be redirected to your blog's dashboard, where you'll be guided on the rest of the setup (naming the blog and creating an admin user).
 At this point, we already have our Ghost blog up and running, but with an annoying limitation: we're using a